top of page

 PHOTOS By BRUCE KELLER

-YOU'LL SHARE Yellowstone's wonders with its four-footed inhabitants if you venture into the country's first national park this winter.
-There's no better way to celebrate the breakthrough with COVID, and hope for a healthier, more normal 2021.
+YOU'LL SHARE Yellowstone's wonders with its four-footed inhabitants when you venture into the country's first national park this winter.

-Christene "Cookie" Meyers, left, awaits entry to the coach.
+Christene "Cookie" Meyers, left, awaits entry to the snow coach.

-In Yellowstone National Park, winter means seeing the park in a new light -- fewer crowds, frigid temperatures, and steaming geyser basins.
+In Yellowstone Park, winter means seeing the park in a new light -- fewer crowds, cooler temperatures, steaming geyser basins.
 No shorts and t-shirts.
-Jackets, tights, warm boots.
+Jackets, hats, warm boots.

 Meanwhile, beginning around this time of year in mid-December, roads in Yellowstone open to limited snowmobile and snow coach travel.
 This means the only way to visit the park's iconic wonders -- including Old Faithful, the Grand Canyon of the Yellowstone, and other geysers, hot pots, steaming cauldrons and canyons -- is by guided snowmobile or snow coach, or through the non-commercially guided snowmobile access program.
 Most stores, restaurants, campgrounds, and lodges are closed during winter.

 A series of warming huts are open for cross-country skiing, and ranger-led programs are offered periodically for winter guests at Old Faithful and Mammoth Hot Springs.
-(Check the websites because the hotels are not scheduled to reopen until winter of 2021.)
-Park partners and other businesses offer guided activities and trips during winter, and there are "COVID" precautions in effect.
+(Check the websites for rates.)
+Park partners and other businesses offer guided activities and trips during winter.
+Visitors must be prepared for cold, so pack and dress in layers.

 WE FOUND our winter snow coach tour through Yellowstone offered a remarkable connection with nature in a winter wonderland I'd not seen in my many trips through the park.
 We spotted wildlife at a relaxed pace and were warm, even cozy, inside our coach.
 It's a much different experience than the summer-autumn visits I've enjoyed all my life.